AhmedEltorky/Atmega328p_I2C_TWI/README.md

 # Atmega328p_I2C_TWI

-### Two Wire Interface between three atmega328p microcontrollers one master and two slaves, master read data from one slave and write it into the other slave.
+### Two Wire Interface between three atmega328p microcontrollers one master and two slaves, the master reads data from one slave and write it into the other slave.
 ### The master and slave_write microcontrollers used polling technique and slave_read microcontroller used interrupt technique.

 #### I2C: Inter-Integrated Circuit